drewpfeif/PCF-PSPDFKit/README.md

 npm install --save @fortawesome/free-regular-svg-icons
 ```

-I just needed the bootstrap css file so I added it to my ControlManifest.Input.xml file.
+I just needed the bootstrap css file so I added it to the resources section of my ControlManifest.Input.xml file.

 `<css path="../node_modules/bootstrap/dist/css/bootstrap.min.css" order="1" />`

 I only used the pdf icon from Font Awesome.
-Instead of loading everything from Font Awesome I singled out the pdf icon like this```
+Instead of loading everything from Font Awesome I singled out the pdf icon like this...

 ```
 import { library, dom } from "@fortawesome/fontawesome-svg-core";